-7.2 No material implications

-8. Other implications and risks:

-- 8.1 If funding for financial year 2024/25 is not provided or is reduced by the Home Office, the project will need to be scaled back accordingly. - 8.2 In line with usual government grants, PCCs must ensure that organisations do not use the funding for any of the following activities: - religious activities outside of projects benefiting the wider community and not containing religious content; - political or lobbying activities; - loan repayments; or - activities that make profit for private gain - 8.3 Should there be any risk to the service being delivered, Norfolk County Council is required to notify the OPCCN as per the conditions of the award.
+- 7.2 No material implications - 8.
+Other implications and risks: - 8.1 In line with usual government grants, PCCs must ensure that organisations do not use the funding for any of the following activities: - religious activities outside of projects benefiting the wider community and not containing religious content; - political or lobbying activities; - loan repayments; or - activities that make profit for private gain - 8.2 Should there be any risk to the service being delivered, Norfolk County Council's Targeted Youth Support Service is required to notify the OPCCN as per the conditions of the award.